rotorflight/rotorflight-lua-scripts/README.md

 # Rotorflight Lua Scripts

-[Rotorflight](https://github.com/rotorflight) is a Flight Control software suite designed for single-rotor helicopters.
+[Rotorflight](https://github.com/rotorflight) is a flight control software suite designed for single-rotor helicopters.
 It consists of:

 - Rotorflight Flight Controller Firmware